(From Region, Race, and Reconstruction: Essays in Honor of C. Vann Woodward. Ed. J. Morgan Kousser and James M. McPherson.

 50. Powell, New Masters, pp. xii-xiii, estimates that Northern planters were one of the most numerous of the groups active in Reconstruction.

 52. Rose, Rehearsal for Reconstruction; Hahn, "Merchants, Farmers, and the Marketplace"; Joseph Reidy, "The Unfinished Revolution: White Planters and Black Laborers in the Georgia Black Belt, 1865-1910" (Paper delivered at OAH annual meeting, San Francisco, April 1980).
 The view that responsiveness to the incentives of the competitive market is an innate characteristic of human behavior stands as an article of faith among many scholars.
 In fact, such behavior has been a phenomenon limited in both historical time and geographic space.
 And even where it appears, it does not necessarily take the form predicted by the assumptions of neoclassical market rationality.
 An important theoretical discussion of this point appears in Witold Kula, An Economic Theory of the Feudal System, trans.
-Lawrence Garner (London, 1976), pp. 41-44.
-This work dealing with Polish feudalism has wide relevance for scholars specializing in neither Poland nor feudalism.
+Lawrence Garner (

 53. A few Republicans understood that allowing the freedmen to follow their inclination would probably bring adverse economic consequences, and were prepared to accept this.
 For example, see Foner, "Thaddeus Stevens," pp. 137-38.
 Few went as far as the Nation editorial that, in admitting that its prescriptions would probably lead to "a great falling off in the cotton crop," warned against "the notion that the great mission of the American people. .. is the production of goods for the market."
 Nation, November 9, 1865.
 Leslie Rowland kindly brought this item to my attention.